Safety and sourcing

 Unapproved products can create real risk

-FDA has warned about unapproved GLP-1 products used for weight loss, including concerns about dosing errors, counterfeit drugs, and active pharmaceutical ingredients from unverified sources.
+FDA has warned about unapproved GLP-1 products used for weight loss, including concerns about dosing errors, counterfeit drugs, fraudulent compounded products, and active pharmaceutical ingredients from unverified sources.

 • Counterfeit products may contain too little, too much, or none of the active ingredient.